John Hughes: Death

-On August 5, 2009, Hughes and his wife traveled to New York City to visit their son James and their new grandson.
-James said his father appeared to be in good health that night and that the family had made plans for the next day.
+On August 5, 2009, Hughes and his wife Nancy traveled to New York City to visit their son James and their new grandson.
+James said Hughes appeared to be in good health that night, and that the family had made plans for the next day.
 On the morning of August 6, Hughes was taking a walk close to his hotel on West 55th Street in Manhattan when he suffered a heart attack.
-He was rushed to Roosevelt Hospital, where he was pronounced dead at age 59.
-Hughes' funeral was held on August 11 in Chicago and was attended by his wife, his two children, and his grandchildren, along with celebrities.
+A bystander called an ambulance for him and he was rushed to Roosevelt Hospital, where he was pronounced dead at the age of 59.

-He is buried at Lake Forest Cemetery.
+Hughes was buried at Lake Forest Cemetery in Lake Forest, Illinois, following a private funeral service attended by family, friends, and collaborators such as Matthew Broderick and Vince Vaughn.

 Legacy

-The pilot episode of the NBC comedy Community, broadcast on September 17, 2009, was dedicated to Hughes.
-The episode included several references to The Breakfast Club and ended with a cover of "Don't You (Forget About Me)".
-The One Tree Hill episode titled "Don't You Forget About Me", broadcast on February 1, 2010, ended with a scene similar to the ending scene of Sixteen Candles.
-It also contained references to other Hughes movies such as Home Alone.
+While primarily satirizing teen comedies from the 1990s, Not Another Teen Movie (2001) references a number of Hughes's films and is set at the fictional John Hughes High School.
+The 2009 pilot episode of the comedy series Community, aired one month after Hughes died, was dedicated to him.
+The episode included several references to The Breakfast Club and ended with a cover of "Don't You (Forget About Me)", the original of which played over the end of The Breakfast Club.
+The One Tree Hill episode titled "Don't You Forget About Me", aired in February 2010, ended with a scene similar to the end of Sixteen Candles.
+It also contained references to Home Alone.
+At the end of the comedy film Easy A (2010), Emma Stone's character states that she wishes her life were a John Hughes movie and shows clips from Sixteen Candles, The Breakfast Club, and Ferris Bueller's Day Off.
 The 2011 Bob's Burgers episode "Sheesh!
-Cab, Bob?" also paid homage to Sixteen Candles.
-The teen comedy Easy A (2010) starring Emma Stone paid tribute to Hughes and his films at the very end, where Stone's character states she wishes her life were a John Hughes movie, by showing various clips of Sixteen Candles, The Breakfast Club, and Ferris Bueller's Day Off.
-While primarily satirizing later '90s teen comedies, the parody film Not Another Teen Movie references a number of John Hughes' '80s films including Sixteen Candles, Breakfast Club, and Pretty in Pink, and is set at a fictional "John Hughes High School".
+Cab, Bob?" paid homage to Sixteen Candles.

-After Hughes' death, many of those who knew him commented on the impact Hughes had on their lives and on the film industry.
+Following Hughes's death, many who knew him commented on the impact he had on their lives and the film industry.
 Molly Ringwald said, "I was stunned and incredibly sad to hear about the death of John Hughes.
-He was and will always be such an important part of my life. ...
-He will be missed – by me and by everyone that he has touched.
+He was and will always be such an important part of my life.
+He will be missed—by me and by everyone that he has touched.
 My heart and all my thoughts are with his family now."
-Matthew Broderick also released his own statement, saying, "I am truly shocked and saddened by the news about my old friend John Hughes.
+Matthew Broderick said, "I am truly shocked and saddened by the news about my old friend John Hughes.
 He was a wonderful, very talented guy and my heart goes out to his family."
-The 82nd Academy Awards (2010) included a tribute to Hughes' work.
-A retrospective of clips from Hughes' films was followed by cast members from several of them, including Molly Ringwald, Matthew Broderick, Macaulay Culkin, Judd Nelson, Ally Sheedy, Anthony Michael Hall and Jon Cryer, gathering on stage to commemorate Hughes and his contributions to the film industry.
+The 2010 Academy Awards included a tribute to Hughes; clips from his films were followed by his collaborators such as Ringwald, Broderick, Macaulay Culkin, Judd Nelson, Ally Sheedy, Anthony Michael Hall, and Jon Cryer gathering on stage to commemorate him and his contributions to the film industry.